 Solution 2: Repair the external hard drive with Terminal

 Sometimes, Disk Utility may not function as desired.
-But you can still repair the corrupted external hard drive with Terminal.
+Fortunately, you can still try to repair the corrupted external hard drive with Terminal.

-Step 4: Enter: diskutil repairVolume [diskvolume identifier].
-For example, if the volume identifier of external hard drive is disk2s, you should enter diskutil repairVolume disk2s.
+- 4. Enter: diskutil repairVolume [diskvolume identifier].
+For example, if the volume identifier of an external hard drive is disk2s, you should enter: diskutil repairVolume disk2s.